 After the registration in SendPulse, you can group your clients by their rating, age, location, occupation, gender and based on their actions — the way they interact with your emails.
-We provide with ready-to-use segments and they are available for free.
+We provide ready-to-use segments available for free.

 If your client base is less than 2,500 subscribers, try segmentation within free pricing plan.
 Send up to 15,000 emails absolutely for free to less than 2,500 subscribers monthly.